intellifi-nl/webapi-doc/README.md

 * x, y
 * picture
 * building_map (only when you are defining an overlapping location)
+* report_location: The location that this locaton reports to, null by default.
+You could also see this as the parent_location.

 Presences
 ---------

 An item can be present on a location.
 A presence resource is automatically created when one of the defined location triggers says that an item is detected.
 A presence is deleted when it has not been detected for n seconds.
 Where n is the hold time in seconds.
-So the presence resource exactly tells you where your items are beeing detected at this very moment!
+So the presence resource exactly tells you where your items are beeing detected at this very moment.

 An item can be present on multiple locatons at the same time.
 This is caused by two main reasons:

 1. You may define locatons that are triggered by another location.
 I.e. your office building could be triggered by the hall, kitchen that it contains.
 It's logical that you can be present in the kitchen and in your office building at the same time.
 2. The used technolgy have a great range.
 Your items may be picked up by multiple devices at the same moment.
 We will present all this information to you.

+If you just only want to know where something is excatly located then we have good news: we already did the hard work for you.
+The location service does a best fit and determines where your item is.
+The calculated location is directly saved within the [items](#items) resource.
+You don't need to query this resource in that situation!

+Presence are deleted when their hold time expires, or in other words: when they have not been seen for a some time.
+This is an important difference to the first API version that we had.
+You can use the [events resource](#events) to query all events that took place in the system.
+Including create, update and delete events for presences.
+So you can always reconstruct the presences that where avaialble at some time.
+Please let us know if it would make you happy that we did this for you.

 We add a estimated proximity to every presence.
-This is a rought estimate on the distance from the item to the receiver.
+This is a rough estimate on the distance from the item to the receiver.
 3 possible values are returned:

 1. far: the item is detected, but the received signal is weak.
 In most cases this means that the item is far away, but it also might indicate that you have interference or a seriously low battery.
 2. near: the item is detected with an average signal strength.